ait-aecid/logdata-anomaly-miner/aecid-testsuite/Readme.md

 The results of these tests are a CSV file with measurements of the ressource usage of the system and the number of processed log lines in a predefined timeframe.
 For better documentation the name of the CSV file must contain the exact name of the computer, CPU and disk in the first line.

-Before these tests can be run, it is necessary to copy the provided *AnalysisChild* and *ByteStreamLineAtomizer* classes into the *AMiner* installation folder.
+Before these tests can be run, it is necessary to copy the provided *AnalysisChild* and *ByteStreamLineAtomizer* classes into the *aminer* installation folder.
 These classes are adapted to contain a counter of every log line processed and are necessary to be able to evaluate the results.

-The *AMiner* requires a config file under */tmp/performance-config.py*.
+The *aminer* requires a config file under */tmp/performance-config.py*.
 As there are multiple config files for every of the three tests, they must be renamed to *performance-config.py* in the */tmp* folder.

 Following commands make the scripts executeable:
   ```